eac83/N_Body/README.md

 * `ax` acceleration along x-axis
 * `ay` acceleration along y-axis
 * `az` acceleration along z-axis
-Provided initial conditions represent the Sun, Earth, Mars, and Jupiter.

 # Analysis
 Example Python scripts for visualization and analysis in `python` directory.

 ## `plotting.py`
-Plots the Sun, Earth, Mars, Jupiter system for one Jupiter year.
+Creates an animation of the Sun, Earth, Mars, Jupiter system for one Jupiter year.

 ## `earth_distance.py`
 Plots the distance of Earth from the origin.

+## `3d_plotting.py`
+Creates an animation of the evolution of the box in 3d.

+## `2d_plotting.py`
+Creates an animation of the evolution of the box in the *x*-*y* plane.